nhusher/denormalizr/README.md

 ### Implementation

-To avoid circular reference hell and denormalizing huge entity trees, denormalizr uses ES5 getters to dereference foreign entities.
+To avoid circular reference hell and denormalizing huge entity trees, denormalizer uses ES5 getters to dereference foreign entities.
 When you first retrieve a foreign entity value, it is denormalized and cached internally so that future references happen quickly.
 In principle, these objects behave just like regular objects, but in practice sometimes this dereferencing